-Leasehold premises in Cranbrook with over 100 years unexpired on the lease are sometimes regarded as a ‘virtual freehold’.
-This is where the lease is worth the same as a freehold interest in your property.
-In such situations there is often little upside in buying the reversionary interest unless savings on ground rent and estate charges justify it.
+Leasehold premises in Cranbrook with in excess of 100 years unexpired on the lease are sometimes referred to as ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your property.
+In such circumstances there is often little to be gained by buying the reversionary interest unless savings on ground rent and estate charges justify it.

 | Lender | Requirement |